-It is recommended that you have your furnace serviced annually by a licensed gas technician or heating contractor.
+A: It is recommended that you have your furnace serviced annually by a licensed gas technician or heating contractor.
 Between professional check-ups you can do some basic maintenance yourself.
 Just follow these checklists:

 - Check the furnace filter and clean or replace it when it looks dirty.
 A dirty filter reduces heating efficiency.

 - Inspect the fan or blower and wipe away any dust.
 If the motor has a fan belt that looks worn, have it replaced.